benswinney/kube-homelab-multinode/README.md

 # homelab-multinode

- Create 8 nodes (vm's)
+ Create 10 nodes (vm's)

  Minimum requirements for this example:

-2 servers with 2 CPUs & 2 GB of RAM for the masters (50Gb hdd)
+2 servers with 2 CPUs & 4 GB of RAM for the masters (50Gb hdd)
-3 servers with 4 CPUs & 4 (8 recommended) GB of RAM for the workers (50Gb hdd)
+3 servers with 4 CPUs & 8 GB of RAM for the workers (50Gb hdd)
-3 servers with 2 CPUs & 2 GB of RAM for Etcd & HAProxy (32Gb hdd)
+3 servers with 2 CPUs & 3 GB of RAM for Etcd (32Gb hdd)
+2 servers with 2 CPUs and 2GB of RAM for HAProxy (loadbalancing) (20Gb hdd)

 All installed with Ubuntu 18.04